sagemathinc/cocalc/notes/final_push.md

 - [x] (1:00?)
 (1:05) snap: define messages and write code in hub to handle messages related to client browsing snapshots

-- [ ] (1:00?) snap: implement UI to actually see/browse/restore files.
+- [x] (1:00?)
+(1:00) snap: implement UI to actually browse files.

+- [x] (0:30?)
+(0:12) snap: UI -- icon to bring up list of all snapshots

+- [ ] (1:00?) snap: UI -- replace file actions/buttons with one button to restore the file -- brings up confirmation dialog, then issues the command.

+- [ ] (0:30?) snap: what if the target path is in path that doesn't exist?  maybe need another option to rsync or something?

 - [ ] (1:00?) snap: when a compute server fails to work for n seconds, re-deploy project elsewhere, automatically: see the comment/code in hub that says  "Copy project's files from the most recent snapshot" in hub, which is relevant.